GMOs: The Pros & Cons of Genetically Modified Food

 GMO Food List

 It’s safe to assume that it is standard procedure for major food manufacturers (General Mills, Tyson, ConAgra, Coca-Cola, Smithfield, Nestle) to use GMOs in their flagship products.
 Doing so allows them to produce more food for less, increasing profits and share prices.
-And they spend those profits lobbying politicians to look the other way as more negative GMO research comes to light but also to develop shady marketing campaigns that discredits people like me who are trying to educate you on the growing health hazards of GMOs.
+And they spend those profits lobbying politicians to look the other way as more negative GMO research comes to light but also to develop shady marketing campaigns that discredits those who try to educate you on the growing health hazards of GMOs.

 So I want to give you advice on what you need to avoid and what to eat if you want to be GMO free.
 First, if a food does not say that it’s GMO-free, then it’s safe to assume that it has GMOs in it.

 When I buy any of these foods I shop for organic versions, or varieties bearing a “Non GMO” label.